Logo

 Originally, the star was set with Julia Louis-Dreyfus's name spelled incorrectly.

-Julia Louis-Dreyfus played the sister of the main character Fiona Wallice, who gives her therapy online.
+Julia Louis-Dreyfus played the sister of the main character, Fiona Wallice, who gives her therapy online.

-In fall 2010, Julia Louis-Dreyfus made a guest appearance on the live episode of the Emmy-winning comedy 30 Rock.
+In fall 2010, Julia Louis-Dreyfus made a guest appearance on the live episode of 30 Rock, playing Tina Fey's role of Liz Lemon in the cutaway shots.

 Julia Louis-Dreyfus was among several Saturday Night Live alumni appearing in the episode, including Rachel Dratch, Bill Hader, and regulars Tracy Morgan and Fey herself.